idinium96/tf2-autocord/README.md

 # tf2-autocord
-A Discord bot that effectively negates the need for Steam Chat, there is a premium version of this if you want it is 2 Mann Co.
-Supply Crate Keys, message Gobot1234#2435 or Eithan#1553 for more details
+A Discord bot that effectively negates the need for Steam Chat.
+Put any issues in #help or if you find any errors in my code put them in #lol-wtf-happened

 To get started: